vbfox/fableconf-2019-workshop-instructions/README.md

        dispatch: ChatServer.Types.Msg -> unit
    }
    ```
-2. Use `ofList` or `ofArray` functions with each element having a distinct `key: string` prop in all channels and user channels.
+5. Use `ofList` or `ofArray` functions with each element having a distinct `key: string` prop in "all channels" and "user channels".

 ## Step 3: The menu shouldn't re-render

-If you check the React Profiler, it's still re-rendering the menu
+If you check the React Profiler, it's still re-rendering the menu, something is still changing

-3. Measure the result with the profiler and notice that the joined channel list still update for each render.
+1. Measure the result with the profiler and notice that the joined channel list still update for each render.
 4. Search for the culprit (Or read the next line)
 5. The source is the messages themselves, but we actually don't need the full channel information for connected channels, only their `.Info` field.
 Change the props to reflect that.
 6. Measure again and check that the menu doesn't render anymore on each message